All Episodes

 Phone call away.

-That's that's where my connection is.
+That's where my connection is.

-It weren't for me.
+They weren't for me.

 I've never played a PlayStation 3.

-Uh but the you guys are distracting me.
+But you guys are distracting me.

-This I'm trying to be serious with this Edwards business.
+I'm trying to be serious with this Edwards business.

-You've got McCain out there, if I didn't know better, trying to sound like me.
+If I didn't know better, trying to sound like me.

-I I'm not gonna get into presidential handicapping business, and I'm not gonna tell you who I think I didn't even talk about this last night, because frankly, right now I'm not interested in who gets a nomination.
+I didn't even talk about this last night because, frankly, right now, I'm not interested in who gets a nomination.

-It's it's it's part of being liberated, it's part of not carrying the water.
+It's part of not carrying the water.

-Pelosi and and the Democrat leadership.
+Pelosi and the Democrat leadership.

 I thought I'd been speaking that night.

-I'd I'd better find out what's in the news today.
+I'd better find out what's in the news today.

-And the first thing I see is videotape of uh of the Democrats coming out of their caucus room, heading to the microphones To announce the results of their election, I thought I was watching Mars attacks.
+And the first thing I see is videotape of the Democrats coming out of their caucus room, heading to the microphones to announce the results of their election.

-You know, by the way, I ran into Pelosi gets her hair done at the four seasons.
+You know, by the way, I ran into Pelosi gets her hair done at the four seasons, and I ran into her yesterday afternoon.

-She seems surprised to see me.
+She seemed surprised to see me.

 And I didn't run into her, but she does get her hair done there.

-Anyway, now back back to this John Edwards.
+Anyway, now back to this John Edwards.

 You've got a little taste here of what's coming on the remainder of the program.

-But folks, seriously now.
+But folks, seriously now, you call some schlub.

-Hey, calls Walmart, says, I'm from John Edwards' office.
+He says, I'm from John Edwards' office.

-I want to get Mr. Edward's son of PlayStation 3 from Walmart.
+I want to get Mr. Edwards' son of PlayStation 3 from Walmart.

-Wants to go to the front of the line, Walmart says, nope, he can stand in line like every other regular American can.
+Walmart says, nope, he can stand in line like every other regular American can.

-And I think they've pulled that statement down.
+I think they've pulled that statement down.

-This is before we learned of the PlayStation 3 in the Walmart story involving the Brett Girls, a national conference call, a montage.
+This is before we learned of the PlayStation 3 and a Walmart story involving the Brett girl.

 We put this together of Senator Barack Obama and John Edwards talking about wages and Walmart.

-You've got to pay your workers enough that they can actually not only shop at Walmart, but hopefully uh send their kids to college and save for retirement.
+You've got to pay your workers enough that they can actually not only shop at Walmart, but hopefully send their kids to college and save for retirement.

 Walmart is making a large profit, and they don't have foreign competition.

-What they are doing, though, is driving wages down significantly for uh not only workers at Walmart, but they're also driving down wages for competitors.
+What they are doing, though, is driving wages down significantly for not only workers at Walmart, but they're also driving down wages for competitors.

-Being able to earn a living wage, being able to have the health care coverage they need.
+Being able to earn a living wage, being able to have the health care coverage that they need.

-Wake up Walmart campaign.
+Wake up Walmart.

-Now, and then shortly after this, this hypocrite sends a volunteer schlub to try to crack the line at a Walmart to get his kid, a PlayStation 3, and he tells the story of his kid, his six-year-old, chiding his friends for wearing sneakers bought at Walmart.
+And then shortly after this, this hypocrite sends a volunteer schlub to try to crack the line at a Walmart to get his kid a PlayStation 3.

-But aside from all of that, I want to focus on what nobody else is focusing on when they report the story, and that is I don't have a six-year-old, but I've been one, and I I've been around some.
+But aside from all of that, I want to focus on what nobody else is focusing on when they report the story.

 And I don't think any one of my nephews or nieces would ever go out and make fun of a kindergarten classmate for having something at Walmart.